blender/blender/source/gameengine/PyDoc/bge.logic.rst

    Activate when the property is equal to the sensor value.

+   :value: 1

 .. data:: KX_PROPSENSOR_NOTEQUAL

    Activate when the property is not equal to the sensor value.

+   :value: 2

 .. data:: KX_PROPSENSOR_INTERVAL

    Activate when the property is between the specified limits.

+   :value: 3

 .. data:: KX_PROPSENSOR_CHANGED

    Activate when the property changes

+   :value: 4

 .. data:: KX_PROPSENSOR_EXPRESSION

    Activate when the expression matches

+   :value: 5

 ------------
 Radar Sensor